alicelucas/ciminilab-swe-test/README.md

  which includes all source code, including the `package.json` file to install all dependencies.
 We want to be able to run the app locally on our machines and try out the app.
 - For Task 2 (the Python project), return the python `.py` script written to complete the task.
 Alternatively, you may provide a Jupyter Notebook or any other format that you find works best for you.
+Please specify the Python version and library versions needed to execute your script.

 Feel free to contact [alucas@broadinstitute.org](alucas@broadinstitute.org) for any questions you may have.